 The principal purposes of this offering are to create a public market for our ADSs, facilitate access to the public equity markets, increase our visibility in the marketplace, as well as to obtain additional capital.
-We intend to use the net proceeds from this offering for working capital, to fund incremental growth and other general corporate purposes.
-However, we do not currently have any definitive or preliminary plans with respect to the use of proceeds for such purposes.
+We intend to use the net proceeds from this offering as follows:

+- \$188.3 million to repay the SLL Agreement in full; - \$10.9 million, based on an exchange rate of SEK 8.3355 to \$1.00, to repay a portion of the Bridge Facilities; and - the remainder for working capital, to fund incremental growth, including our planned expansion, and other general corporate purposes, however, we do not currently have any definitive or preliminary plans with respect to the use of proceeds for such purposes.